bartex00001/WS2812_for_RPI_PICO/README.md

 ## WS2812 Controller API

 The `WS2812Controller` class is designed to be fully featured and flexible.
-It provides high level control over WS2812 LEDs, but allows you to reach both WS2812 and SM if required.
+It provides high level control over WS2812 LEDs but allows you to reach both WS2812 and SM if required.
 The class contains `WS2812` class as a member and builds it's API around it while also adding additional features.

 ### Creating an instance of WS2812Controller class